suhock/php-dependency-injection/README.md

 #### Build performance

-Without a cache, `build()` fully recompiles and revalidates the graph every time it is called — inexpensive for most applications, but on a per-request lifecycle (e.g. PHP-FPM) that cost is paid on every request.
-Supplying a `CacheInterface` (e.g. `ApcuCache`) lets `build()` store the validated plan set under a fingerprint of the configuration; rebuilding an unchanged configuration loads the stored plans and skips compilation and validation entirely:
+Without a cache, `build()` recompiles and revalidates the whole graph every time it is called.
+That is inexpensive for most applications, but on a per-request lifecycle such as PHP-FPM you pay that cost on every request.
+Supplying a `CacheInterface` (e.g. `ApcuCache`) lets `build()` store the validated plans under a fingerprint of the configuration; rebuilding an unchanged configuration loads the stored plans and skips compilation and validation entirely:

 ```php
 use Suhock\DependencyInjection\Cache\ApcuCache;